-If we fail to open new profitable stores on a timely basis or successfully enter new markets, our financial performance could be materially adversely affected.
+If we fail to open new profitable stores on a timely basis, successfully enter new markets or implement other elements of our long-term growth strategy, our financial performance could be materially adversely affected.

 Our primary growth strategy is to open new profitable stores and expand our operations into new geographic regions.
-We opened 42 and 37 new stores in 2019 and 2018, respectively, as we continue to backfill in existing markets and expand into contiguous geographies.
+We opened 46 and 42 new stores in 2020 and 2019, respectively, as we continue to backfill in existing markets and expand into contiguous geographies.
 Our ability to timely open new stores depends in part on several factors, including the availability of attractive rents and store locations; the absence of occupancy delays; the ability to negotiate and enter into leases with acceptable terms; our ability to obtain and retain permits and licenses; our ability to hire and train new personnel, especially store managers, in a cost effective manner; our ability to adapt and grow our distribution and other operational and management systems to a changing network of stores; the availability of capital funding for expansion; our ability to respond to demographic shifts in areas where our stores are located and general economic conditions.